AppDaemon/appdaemon/docs/APPGUIDE.rst

 App Log
 -------

 Starting from AD 4.0, it is now possible to determine which log as declared by the user, will be used by Apps by default when using the ``self.log()`` within the app; this can be very useful for debug purposes.
-This is done by simply adding a the ``log:`` directive entry, to its paremeters. e.g.:
+This is done by simply adding the ``log:`` directive entry, to its paremeters. e.g.:

 .. code:: yaml